bvonboyen/bvonboyen.github.io/_posts/2025-10-14-value-bets.md

 tags: [jekyll, basics]
 ---

-Betting Basics — From Fair to Value Bets
+Betting Basics — From Fair to Value Bets, and beyond

 Let’s start with some basic terminology in betting.